kinow/iiif.io/source/api/annex/drag-and-drop/index.md

 ## 1. Introduction

+Drag and drop has been a standard feature of desktop user interfaces for some time, and more recently a feature of web applications.
+This note describes a pattern for the implementation of drag and drop fuctionality for [IIIF Presentation API][prezi-api] and [Image API][image-api] resources.
+The pattern was motivated by need for broad cross-browser support and the following two use cases:

-Use case "Add to viewer": User has a Mirador window open (or other IIIF multi-up viewer).
-In another window, the user is browsing or using a search interface, and locates an image, book, manuscript, etc. that they want to view in Mirador.
-The page for that object includes an IIIF icon that they drag and drop to Mirador.
-Mirador then adds the image/manifest to its index and displays it.
+  * **Add to viewer**: User has an IIIF multi-up viewer window open.
+In another window, the user is browsing or using a search interface, and locates an image, book, manuscript, etc. that they want to view.
+The page for that object includes an IIIF icon that they drag and drop to the viewer.
+The viewer then adds the image/manifest to its index and displays it.
 The user can then repeat this at another site to add additional images, perhaps adding a set of different witnesses of a manuscript that they wish to compare.

-Use case "Add to manifest": User has an IIIF application open providing the ability to edit a collection of images/canvases (manifest). (such facilities might be added to Mirador or UniversalViewer).
+  * **Add to manifest**: User has an IIIF application open providing the ability to edit a collection of images/canvases (manifest).
 In another window, the user is browsing or using a search interface, and locates an image that they want to add to the collection of images they are creating.
 The page for that image includes an IIIF icon that they drag and drop to their application.
 Their application adds the image dropped in to the collection.
 (The image dropped in might be a single IIIF image, or it might be one image from a larger set described by a manifest in which case other metadata can be copied also).

-## 2. Implementation in HTML
+## 2. Source Implementation in HTML

-The source page for drag and drop should include the standard IIIF logo wrapped in a hyperlink.
-The URI of the hyperlink provides a default target in case clicked by the user, followed by a dummy query string with the manifest, canvas or image info.json URIs used to implement the draf and drop.
+The source page for drag and drop should include an [icon](#icon) wrapped in a hyperlink.
+The URI of the hyperlink provides a default target in case the link is clicked by the user (rather than dragged), followed by a dummy query string with the `manifest`, `canvas` or `image` `info.json` URIs used to implement the drag and drop.
 The default target could be a help page or perhaps open a particular viewer showing the image or manifest.
 The query parameters are:

   * `manifest` - URI of an IIIF Presentation API manifest.
   * `canvas` - URI of currently selected canvas within the manifest.
 If no canvas is specified then the target application will use its default behaviour to present the manifest.
-(Has no meaning unless manifest is given.)
+(Has no meaning unless `manifest` is also given.)
-  * `image` - URI of an IIIF Image API info.json.
+  * `image` - URI of an IIIF Image API `info.json`.
 This is an alternative to specifying a manifest for use in situations where the source implements only the Image API.

-HTML example:
+HTML example using `manifest` and `canvas` to support drag and drop of a manifest with a particular canvas selected:

 ``` html
 <a href="default_target?manifest=manifest_URI&canvas=canvas_URI"